Natural, artificial and synthetic fibres:

 In very rare situations it is 100% pure.
 Many times it contains numerous additives, many of which are undeclared and dangerous (up to 40% of the composition), so much so that many researchers claim that the materials used for bioplastics could be equally toxic as those of traditional plastics.

-If incinerated or placed near intense heat it emits a series of nanoparticles of different compositions which, due to their size, are able to bypass many capillary barriers in the human body: lactide particles and toxic colomethyl and styrene particles which are potentially carcinogenic especially if associated with other substances.
+If incinerated or placed near intense heat it emits a series of nanoparticles of different compositions which, due to their size, are able to bypass many capillary barriers in the human body: lactide and toxic particles of colomethyl and styrene which are potentially carcinogenic especially when combined with other substances.

 PLA must be sent for composting in industrial landfills.

-• Despite what is commonly stated, it is compostable and biodegradable only in particular conditions (above 50/70 degrees with controlled humidity typical of industrial waste).
+• Despite what is commonly stated, it is compostable and biodegradable only under particular conditions (above 50/70 degrees with controlled humidity typical of industrial waste).

-• It cannot be abandoned in the environment because if not treated in a controlled manner it causes high levels of pollution with decompositions taking a very long time (80/90 years)
+• It cannot be abandoned in the environment as if not treated in a controlled manner it causes high levels of pollution with decomposition taking a very long time (80/90 years)

 • It is not recyclable.
-There is currently no recycling and reuse chain for PLA.
-Its collection together with other plastics causes extremely harmful contamination
+There is currently no recycling or reuse chain for PLA.
+Collecting it together with other plastics causes extremely harmful contamination.

 Natural resources used